zuluplatform/gincoin-core/doc/keepass.md

  - Type "_keepass init_" in gincoin-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
  - You should get a response like this "_Association successful.
 Id: mydrkwalletdash - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
- - Edit _dash.conf_ and fill in these values
+ - Edit _gincoin.conf_ and fill in these values
 ```
 keepass=1
 keepasskey=AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=